jb5k/way_of_stock/AutozimProjects.md

 depend on `buildr_plus` library project template or have a line such as `BuildrPlus::Dbt.library = true` in the `buildfile`.)

+It should also be notes that zim is only configured to run on projects if all the build processes share the same artifact repository.
+Some projects build internally on jenkins and externally on travisci and do NOT share an artifact repository.
+These projects are not yet supported as targets of autozim-ming.

 ## How is it implemented?

 Essentially `buildr_plus` generates some code that is placed in `Jenkinsfile` and `.jenkins/main.groovy`